stv-vw-sozoek-seep/website/index.md

 <a href="mailto:stv-vwsozoekseep@wu.ac.at" target="_blank">
 stv-vwsozoekseep [at] wu.ac.at</a>

-or visit us at the
+or visit us on campus and next year in the new
 <a href="https://campus.wu.ac.at/?campus=1&q=D4.1.208" target="_blank">Master
 Student' Room</a>.